 The trade-off is access pattern.
 Object storage doesn't support random writes to a file — you replace the whole object.
 You can't mount it as a filesystem the way you would block storage.
 For applications that need to modify files in-place (databases, logs), object storage requires workarounds.

-CherryServers' Storage VPS provides up to 3TB HDD block storage from ~€25/mo, mounted and usable like any disk.
-With 35TB free egress included, serving data from these volumes doesn't incur bandwidth charges.
+Cherry Servers Cloud VPS provides up to 800GB NVMe or 3TB HDD storage attached to your VPS, mounted and usable like any disk.
+With 10G uplinks on a 100G+ backbone, serving data from these volumes runs at network speeds that don't bottleneck typical workloads.
 For self-hosted Nextcloud, Plex media servers, Postgres databases, or log aggregation, block storage on a VPS is simpler and often cheaper than object storage.

 Cost comparison for common workloads

-3TB of static file storage: CherryServers Storage VPS at €25/mo (block storage, 35TB free egress) vs Backblaze B2 at $18/mo (object storage, egress via Cloudflare free tier).
+3TB of static file storage: Cherry Servers Cloud VPS with 3TB HDD mounted vs Backblaze B2 at $18/mo (object storage, egress via Cloudflare free tier).
 B2 wins on cost for static asset serving with Cloudflare.
-CherryServers wins if you need the storage mounted as a filesystem.
+Cherry Servers wins if you need the storage mounted as a filesystem or if you need bandwidth not gated through Cloudflare.

 Decision framework